 - Our faith is built on Scripture alone.

-In addition to believing in the fundamentals of Christianity that all Bible-believing Christians share, we hold to a set of beliefs shared by Baptists around the world.
+In addition to believing in these fundamentals of Christianity we hold to a set of beliefs shared by Baptists around the world.
 These beliefs can be summed up by making an acrostic of the word: BAPTISTS.

 THE BIBLE IS THE ONLY AUTHORITY FOR FAITH AND PRACTICE